deja-vu-platform/deja-vu/README.md

 In addition to [node](https://nodejs.org) v9-11 ([not v12](https://github.com/spderosso/deja-vu/issues/352)) and [MongoDB](https://www.mongodb.com/) 4.0+, you are going to need [yarn](https://yarnpkg.com) v1.10+.

-Note: If you see errors of the kind `npm` not found, it means that you don't have `npm`.
-Usually, npm is distributed with node, but depending on how you installed node you might have to additionally install npm.

 Each concept and sample is its own node project.
 We use yarn workspaces to make it easier to build and install all packages.
 First, [clone](https://help.github.com/en/articles/cloning-a-repository) this github repo.